gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 Rather curiously, it turns "airplanes" into "knives".
 I do not understand why this happens.

 A final note.
 Unlike the previous model, the dictionary elements produced by $k$-SVD are largely unsigned.
 Though some negative vectors do bleed into the $y_i$'s they are generally small in magnitude and don't seem to have meaningful interpretations.
-This seems to be a consequence of the thought vectors generated after a  activation, making the entire vector positive, with a significant number of zeros present.
-Since the language generator does not behave well on negative vectors, this forces all the components of the sparse vector to interact only constructively.
+This seems to be a consequence of the thought vectors being taken after a $\mbox{ReLu}$ activation - forcing the entire vector to be positive.
+Since ${\bf decoder}$ never sees a negative vector, the entirety of $R^n_-$  is "dead space", and the atoms can only interact constructively.

 ### Conclusion